Invertible subalgebras: Topological order within invertible subalgebras

 \section{Topological order within invertible subalgebras}

 In this section we discuss an example inveritible subalgebra in two dimensions.
 The example is presented in~\cite[\S IV]{clifqca1}, though somewhat less explicitly.
 We will see that this invertible subalgebra admits a \emph{commuting} Hamiltonian whose excitations realize a \emph{chiral} anyon theory that is not a quantum double.
-The algebraic anyon theory is an abelian one with the fusion group~$\ZZ_3$ and topological spin~$e^{2\pi\ii k^2 / 3}$ for~$k \in \ZZ_3$.
-The algebraic data of anyons gives the value of chiral central charge~$c_- = 2 \bmod 8$~\cite{FroehlichGabbiani1990braid}.
+The anyon theory is an abelian one with the fusion group~$\ZZ_3$ and topological spin~$e^{2\pi\ii k^2 / 3}$ for~$k \in \ZZ_3$.
+The algebraic data of anyons give the value of chiral central charge~$c_- = 2 \bmod 8$~\cite{FroehlichGabbiani1990braid}.
 Kitaev~\cite[App.~D]{Kitaev_2005} has developed some theory to write a formula that expresses this chiral central charge by bulk Hamiltonian terms, and the formula is given by a sum of expectation values of certain commutators of bulk terms.
 For commuting Hamiltonians the commutators vanish tautologically, and the formula evaluates to zero.
-This apparent paradox calls for future work.